salilab/imp/doc/manual/installation.md

   [ChimeraX](https://www.rbvi.ucsf.edu/chimerax/) are recommended
   for visualization of results.

+The following prerequisites are _bundled_, i.e. they are included with %IMP itself and will be built at the same time as %IMP, unless explicitly requested otherwise (see [CMake](@ref cmake_config) for more information):

+- [RMF](https://integrativemodeling.org/rmf/) (1.3 or later) for handling
+  RMF files, and the IMP.rmf module.
+- [python-ihm](https://github.com/ihmwg/python-ihm) for handling mmCIF and
+  BinaryCIF files.

 ### Getting prerequisites on Linux {#installation_prereqs_linux}
 All of the prerequisites should be available as pre-built packages for your Linux distribution of choice.
 For example, on a Fedora system the